-Experience Mother Nature at her most extra as you glide through the Galápagos Islands on this boutique gay cruise.
+Experience Mother Nature at her most extra as you glide through the Galápagos Islands on our boutique Galápagos Gay Cruise.
 Things start and end in Quito, the second-highest capital city in the world.
 A walking tour is the perfect introduction before we head out of town to see The Equator.
 Then we fly off the mainland and board a yacht to follow Charles Darwin’s trail of discovery.
 These islands went untouched by civilization for thousands of years and developed exceptional ecosystems.
 It’s basically Paradise, and the animals are completely comfortable around (or totally indifferent to) the curious tourists.
-We’ve also planned plenty of snorkelling to immerse you in the marine life.
+Our Galápagos Gay Cruise also features plenty of snorkelling to immerse you in the marine life.

 Hola – welcome to Ecuador, and the second-highest capital in the world.
-After a Kickoff Meeting we’ve planned a full-day city tour including La Compañia de Jesus, the most beautiful church in the Americas, and Calle La Ronda, Quito’s oldest street.
+And thank you for joining our Galápagos Gay Cruise.
+After a 10AM Kickoff Meeting we’ve planned a full-day city tour including La Compañia de Jesus, the most beautiful church in the Americas, and Calle La Ronda, Quito’s oldest street.
 Then we’re off to the Equator museum where you’ll get a keen sense of what it means to be equidistant from the world’s two poles.
 A Welcome Dinner ends our day, but officially starts the holiday.
 PLEASE NOTE: Given the city’s high altitude consider arriving the day before, so your body can adjust to the thinner air.

 Today we fly to the Galapagos, and board the sumptuous Queen Beatriz, our home for the next week.
 This is mainly a travel day, but in the afternoon we’ll explore Red Hill, a national park with an established breeding program and information center for tortoises.
 See the creatures in their natural habitat and learn about their origin, evolution and threatened future.